c6ai/vSpace-Vote/README.md

     *   [6.2.5] Voter Confirmation of Vote Intent: vSpaceVote shall enable each voter to confirm that the cast vote reflects their intent and has not been altered.
     *   [6.2.6] Independent Evidence of Ballot Inclusion: vSpaceVote should provide evidence (independent from the main system) that each legitimate ballot is included in final results, and only eligible ballots are counted.
     *   [5.1.2] Pre-Tally Ballot Verification: Before tallying, vSpaceVote should verify that all stored ballots were cast by eligible voters.
-    *   [6.2.1] Audit Procedure: vSpaceVote shall provide an audit procedure, with a testing manual and training for municipalities to conduct audits.
+    *   [6.2.1] Audit Procedure: vSpaceVote shall provide an audit procedure, with a testing manual and training for constituencies to conduct audits.
     *   [6.2.3] Human-Readable Audit Log: vSpaceVote shall produce a human-readable, non-writeable audit log of user actions (login, cast, logoff) but not the actual ballot choice.
     *   [6.2.4] Chronological System Log: vSpaceVote shall maintain a chronological system log of processes during the voting period, exportable for audit or retention.
     *   [6.2.2] Immutable Audit Logs: vSpaceVote shall secure and render all audit logs immutable to prevent post-election modification.